D-G-D/Python/Technical Notes/[PY-01] What is Python?.md

 ## The Anaconda distribution

 In the data science community, **Anaconda** (`anaconda.com`) is the favorite distribution.
-The current Anaconda distribution comes with Python 3.10.
 Anaconda provides all the packages used in this course, so no extra installation is needed.
 Anyway, Anaconda has a specific package manager, called `conda`.
 You may need `conda` for more advanced work, because it reviews the packages that are already installed in our computer, keeping track of the dependencies, and solving version conflicts between packages.
 On the downside, `conda` is much slower than `pip`.

 After downloading and installing Anaconda, you can start your Python experience with the **Anaconda Navigator**, which opens in the browser and allows you to choose among different interfaces to the Python interpreter.
 First, you have **Jupyter Qt Console**, which is a shell-like app with some extra features.
 Jupyter (Julia/Python/R) is a new name for an older project called **IPython** (Interactive Python).
 IPython's contribution was the IPython shell, which added some features to the mere Python language.
 Qt Console is the result of adding a **graphical user interface** (GUI), with drop-down menus, mouse-clicking, etc, to the IPython shell, by means of a toolkit called Qt.